-Every pregnancy and delivery are different, so check with your doctor before engaging in any workout program after giving birth.
+Everyone's experience with pregnancy and delivery is different, so check with your doctor before engaging in any workout program after giving birth.
 If you experience any heavy bleeding, excessive soreness, headaches, or other unusual symptoms during or right after exercising, stop immediately and call your doctor for advice.

 Here are some moves that will help you get your body ready for regular exercise.

-How It’s Done: Start with an easy stroll.
-Eventually you’ll work your way up to a pumped-up power walk.
+How it’s done: Start with an easy stroll.
+Eventually, you’ll work your way up to a pumped-up power walk.
 But a gentle walk can still do wonders for you and your body, especially in the beginning.
-Bringing baby along in a front pack will add extra weight that can increase the benefits.
+Bringing your baby along in a front pack will add extra weight that can increase the benefits.

 2. Deep Belly Breathing With Abdominal Contraction

 Why it’s good for you: This exercise is so easy you can do it an hour after giving birth.
 It helps relax muscles, and it starts the process of strengthening and toning your abs and belly.

 How it’s done: Sit upright and breathe deeply, drawing air from the diaphragm upward.
 Contract and hold your abs tight while inhaling and relax while exhaling.
 Gradually increase the amount of time you can contract and hold your abs.

 Why they’re good for you: These three movements help strengthen your back muscles.
 They also tone the tummy and abs and burn calories.

 - Head lifts: Lie on your back with your arms along your sides.
 Keeping your lower back flush to the floor, bend your knees with your feet flat on the floor.
 Relax your belly as you inhale.
 As you exhale, slowly lift your head and neck off the floor.
 Inhale as you lower your head back down.